Hertfordshire Militia: Uniforms and insignia

-A 'Green' regiment (ie one bearing green company colours) served with Browne in early 1645 and this may have been one of the Hertfordshire Trained Bands regiments.
+The Orange, Green and Black Auxiliary Trained Band regiments took their names from the colour of their company flags.
+The Watford Volunteer Horse were issued with buff leather coats and sleeves in July 1642, and the foot soldiers of the Orange Regiment were issued with blue coats and grey breeches.

 From its reformation in 1759 the Hertfordshire Militia wore red uniforms with buff facings; in 1780 these were depicted as light pinkish-buff.
 The regiment retained buff facings throughout its independent existence.
 In 1759 the regimental colour bore the coat of arms of the county of Hertfordshire on a buff field.
 The uniform of all three Local Militia battalions was also red with buff facings.
 When the Bedfordshire Regiment was formed in 1881 the 4th Battalion gave up its former buff facings and adopted the standard white facings of an English county regiment.

 The regiment's cap badge was a hart (male deer) crossing a ford – a pun on 'Hertford' (pronounced Hartford).
 The buttons carried a crowned garter inscribed 'Harts Militia' (sic).
 By around 1880 the Hertfordshire Militia had adopted a hart as its mascot.
 The Bedfordshire Regiment combined the hart badge with that of the 16th Foot.
 The full dress helmet plate featured a Maltese cross superimposed on an eight-pointed star, in the centre of which was the hart crossing a ford.
 A similar design was used for the cap badge adopted in 1898, with the addition of a garter around the central device, and a scroll with the regiment's title.
 The collar badge was also the hart in a ford.